 - A JSON object with a list of credential IDs associated with the user will appear in the Response field.
 Your list will probably contain one value.
 Copy and paste your credential ID into a text editor for use in later requests.

 - Enter the following command.
-(Replace MY-ACCESS-TOKEN with your actual access token):
+(Replace MY-ACCESS-TOKEN with your actual access token).
+If you are in sandbox environment, use

 curl --location --request POST "https://cs.ssl.com/csc/v0/credentials/list" \ --header "Content-Type: application/json" \ --header "Authorization: Bearer MY-ACCESS-TOKEN" \ --data-raw "{}"